jdevfullstack-tutorials/gaming-productivity-specs/README.md

-viewing distance at the same time maximizing the refresh rate so that there is almost no delay when you press a certain command, particularly for First Person Shooter games like Counter Strike.
+viewing distance at the same time maximizing the refresh rate so that there is almost no delay when you press a certain command, particularly, say, for First Person Shooter games like Counter Strike.
 1080p will not demand much processor compared to a 4k of the same size.